-So, we have to define the Attack time according to the type of audio we are dealing with, and our goals regarding compression.
+So, we have to define the Attack time according to the type of audio we are dealing with.
 Vocals don't deal with attack transients we usually want to preserve, therefore the attack time there may be shorter.
 On complete drum tracks, where we want to achieve the "pumping" effect, the attack time may also be positioned at a very short value (in this case with a higher compression ratio).